acdh-oeaw/apis-core-rdf/README.md

     "apis_core.core",
     "apis_core.generic",
     "apis_core.apis_metainfo",
-    "apis_core.apis_relations",
     "apis_core.apis_entities",
-    # apis_vocabularies is deprecated, but there are
-    # still migrations depending on it - it will be dropped
-    # at some point
-    "apis_core.apis_vocabularies",
     # APIS collections provide a collection model similar to
     # SKOS collections and allow tagging of content
     "apis_core.collections",